 Complaining about Virgin Media to CISAS

-In order to go to CISAS you’ll have to have either received a deadlock letter from Virgin (a part of the complaints process which says that neither side can agree on a resolution).
+In order to go to CISAS, you’ll need to have either received a deadlock letter from Virgin (a part of the complaints process which says that neither side can agree on a resolution).
 You can also contact CISAS without a deadlock letter if you have not heard back from them for eight weeks.

 To discover more about broadband complaints, read our dedicated guide to complaining about broadband.